Matt Evans (footballer)

-Matthew Dominic Evans Wolff (born 25 May 2006) is a professional footballer who plays as an attacking midfielder for Major League Soccer club Los Angeles FC.
+Matthew Dominic Evans Wolff (born 25 May 2006) is a professional footballer who plays as an attacking midfielder for 2.
+Liga club Wacker Innsbruck, on loan from MLS club Los Angeles FC.
 Born in the United States, he plays for the Guatemala national team.

 Club career

 Los Angeles FC

 Evans joined the youth academy of Los Angeles FC as a U12, and began his senior career with Los Angeles FC 2 in the MLS Next Pro in 2023.
-On 7 July 2024, he signed a short-term agreement with Los Angeles FC for a Major League Soccer match against Houston Dynamo.
 On 31 October 2024, he signed a professional Homegrown Player contract with the senior Los Angeles FC squad.
 He made the Los Angeles FC final squad for the 2025 FIFA Club World Cup.

+Evans would make his MLS debut on 11 April 2026, assisting in a 2-1 defeat against Portland Timbers.

+In July 2026, Evans was loaned out to 2.
+Liga club Wacker Innsbruck.
+Evans made his debut for Wacker Innsbruck on 25 July 2026 in the Austrian Cup against SVG Reichenau, scoring the third goal in the 3-0 win.

 International career

 Youth career

 Evans was born in the United States to an American father and Guatemalan mother and holds dual-citizenship.
 He played for the Guatemala U17s at the 2023 CONCACAF U-17 Championship.
 In September 2023, he instead was called up to a training camp with the United States U17s.
 He represented Guatemala U20 at the 2024 CONCACAF U-20 Championship.
-On October 2025, Evans was included in the Guatemala squad for the 2025 Central American Games hosted in Guatemala City.
-He would score a hat-trick within 15 minutes and assist in Guatemala’s 4-2 win over El Salvador in the bronze medal match.
+In October 2025, Evans was included in the Guatemala squad for the 2025 Central American Games hosted in Guatemala City.
+He would score a hat-trick within 15 minutes and assist in Guatemala's 4–2 win over El Salvador in the bronze medal match.
 Evans would also be awarded the Top Goal Scorer for the Central American Games, recording three goals.

-Senior Career
+Senior career

 Evans debuted with the senior Guatemala national team in a 2026 FIFA World Cup qualification loss to Jamaica on 10 June 2025.
+In that same month, Evans was named to the squad for the 2025 CONCACAF Gold Cup, although he made no appearances.